junit-team/junit5/README.md

 A code coverage report can also be generated locally by executing `gradlew -PenableJaCoCo clean jacocoRootReport`.
 The results will be available in `build/reports/jacoco/jacocoRootReport/html/index.html`.
-Alternatively, [OpenClover] can be used locally via `gradlew -PenableClover clean cloverHtmlReport`.
-The results will be available in `build/reports/clover/html/index.html`.

 ## Gradle Build Scans